amyspark-ng/AverageDiscordBot/README.md

 So...
 Yeah!
 That's basically all, hope this helped you out or something, it's currently like 2AM so if i missed anything or something broke or wharever, please let me know in a github issue

 —AmySparkNG

+## - TO-DO
+Here are some things that are missing on the commands stuff or general things

+- [ ] Add ban command and unban